 Sue Bruce is a Veteran Award-winning and Internationally published Artist, including Rolling Stone Magazine, specializing in Fetish, Kink, BDSM and Erotic Art Photography.
 Based in Boston, MA, but originally from Windsor, England, Sue became frustrated when seeking educational resources to further her learning and expertise in this genre.
 The After Dark Artist movement was born of this, simply because ‘if it’s not there … create it yourself’.
-Sue’s brainchild has grown into a vibrant community of over 1500 artists at all stages of their careers, who together hold each other to a higher standard, and are individually and as a group, pioneering in setting a new baseline for Professionals working in this fast emerging market.
-This is not about Sue’s experience and industry knowledge, but rather about what all of us together bring to the genre, and how we hold each other up as peers, no matter the stage of our career.
-Personal and Professional accountability, comradery, safety, education and inspiration are all high on the agenda at After Dark Artist.
-Above all, support of the notion that all Clients are entitled not just to safety, respect, acceptance and agency over their own preferences and choices, but to sex and body positivity from the Photographic Professionals they engage.
+Sue’s brainchild has grown into a vibrant community of over 2000 artists at all stages of their careers, who together hold each other to a higher standard, and are individually and as a group, pioneering in setting a new baseline for Professionals working in this fast emerging market.
+Together we bring to this genre, personal and professional accountability, camaraderie, safety, education and inspiration.
+And above all, support of the notion that all Clients are entitled not just to safety, respect, acceptance and agency over their own preferences and choices, but to sex and body positivity from the Photographic Professionals they engage.

 When I started, with Boudoir Photography there were not that many resources available online, so I embarked upon a workshop being run by a local South African photographer.
 During the introductions, I said that I wanted to start my own boudoir business, during the tea break I was asked to leave as she saw me as competition.
 I was fortunate enough to find someone in the UK that ran a 1:1 workshop with me and so my journey began